 Remote Password Rotation

-Remote password rotation can only be enabled for Active Directory, Windows, Unix (SSH), and MS SQL secrets by a user with the Owner permission.
+Remote Password Rotation can only be enabled for Active Directory account, Windows account, Unix account (SSH), and MS SQL account secret types, and by a user with the Owner permission for the secret.

 • Make sure that the local security policy is configured correctly.